ytakefuji/air_calculator/README.md

 There are six states of five fingers recognized by mediapipe library:
 0-finger, 1-finger, 2-finger, 3-finger, 4-finger, and 5-finger respectively.
 <pre>
-Drawing an expression by fingers with a pen of index finger tip.
+A pen of index finger tip is used for drawing an expression by fingers.

 0-finger can move the pen without drawing.
 1-finger can draw lines in the air.
 2-finger can move the pen without drawing.
 3-finger can delete elements of drawn letters for expression correction.
-4-finger can transform hand-written characters to the digital text for possible calculation.
+4-finger can transform hand-written letters to the digital text for possible calculation.
 5-finger can can move the pen without drawing.
 </pre>

 Continuous 4-finger state can terminate and exit this program.

 0-finger or 5-finger is equivalent to 2-finger.

 The saved picture is tranformed into digital text using the state-of-the-art optical character recognition.

-Drawing a line by a pen on a paper is very different from drawing in the air.
+Writing letters with a pen on paper is very different from drawing letters in the air.

 From 0 to 9 digit number, 1 is the most difficult to be recognized.

 "L" represents "1".